Scene Onnu Nammude Veedu

-Scene Onnu Nammude Veedu is a 2012 Indian Malayalam-language film directed by Shyju Anthikkad.
+Scene Onnu Nammude Veedu is a 2012 Indian Malayalam-language film directed by Shyju Anthikkad.The film was a moderate commercial success.

 Background

 The story was written by assistant director Ottappalam Unni.
 Lal plays the character of Ottapalam Unni and Navya Nair returned to Malayalam cinema as the character Manju, a mother, whose world is her son.
 K. K. Narayanadas produced the movie.
-It is the final film Thilakan appeared in.
+It is one of the final films which Thilakan appeared in.